ifwe/bruce/doc/design.md

 produce responses.
 There are also threads created by a third party HTTP server library that implements Bruce's status monitoring interface and a main thread that starts the input thread and waits for a shutdown signal.
-The input thread creates and monitors Bruce's input socket for messages from clients.
+The input thread creates Bruce's input socket and monitors it for messages from clients.
 It also starts the router thread during system initialization.
 The router thread starts and manages the dispatcher threads.

 ### Input Thread